 Your gums surround and protect your teeth.
 They are a vital part of your mouth.
 Like all parts of our bodies, gum tissue is susceptible to infection, inflammation, and disease.
 The experienced Florida general dentists at The Smile Centre examine your mouth to check for signs of gum disease.
 Our hygienists evaluate and take measurements of the gum’s pocket depth and recession to determine the health of your gums.
 With the doctor’s careful evaluation, the type of hygiene treatment will be recommended.

-If you think you may be experiencing the symptoms of gum disease, or if you are just ready for a checkup to detect any early signs of oral health problems, please contact us at one of our three Florida locations: in Venice, at 941-497-5451, in South Trail at 941-366-3636, or University Aire Plaza at 941-351-4468.
+If you think you may be experiencing the symptoms of gum disease, or if you are just ready for a checkup to detect any early signs of oral health problems, please contact us at one of our two Florida locations: in South Trail at 941-366-3636, or University Aire Plaza at 941-351-4468.
 We offer various sedation options to make your dental visits more comfortable and easy.
 We understand many patients have dental anxiety or fear, so we work hard to make sure you are at ease and have a great experience.

 What is Gum Disease?